-If you live in grape country — and most of us do — May through early July is the best time to pick grape leaves to use for dolmas, or stuffed grape leaves, throughout the rest of the year.
+If you live in grape country — and most of us do — May through early July is the best time to make pickled grape leaves to use for dolmas, or stuffed grape leaves, throughout the rest of the year.
 And just to be clear: When I say “grape country,” I am not just talking about Napa or Sonoma.

 You don’t need to use wine grape leaves.
 Concord grape leaves work fine, as do wild grape leaves — and those grow in most of the United States.

 Most grape leaves, wild or domesticated, fit well into pint jars.
 But sometimes you get some really large leaves that are better for quart jars; I have a Mission grape in my yard that has leaves this large.
 Use your judgment.

-This method for pickling grape leaves in an acidic brine comes from an excellent book on canning, Linda Ziedrich’s The Joy of Pickling, one of the better pickling books to come out in recent years.
+This method for pickled grape leaves in an acidic brine comes from an excellent book on canning, Linda Ziedrich’s The Joy of Pickling, one of the better pickling books to come out in recent years.

 Any species of grape will work with this recipe.
 Make your preserved grapes leaves when the leaves are fully grown, but not old and battered by the weather.
 May and June are good months where I live.
 Once made these grape leaves will keep in the jar for a year or more.

 - 20 to 40 grape leaves, stems removed